-The Sociology assessment strategy is based on the University Assessment Policy.
-Assessment in Sociology takes as its starting point the British Sociological Association's (BSA) "skills" set that requires sociologists to be "critical thinker[s]," which in turn will make students more "marketable" when it comes to graduate employment (BSA, Discover Sociology).
-The Sociology curriculum links the latter premises with UW's Graduate Attributes to support students in becoming analytical, creative, problem solving, but also socially responsible and critically reflective lifelong learners.
-Indeed, in empowering students to develop their own independent learning and research skills in the context of UW's Graduate Attributes, the Sociology team hopes to support graduates in becoming globally responsible, culturally aware, and attuned to the ethical impact of their decisions.
+The Sociology with Politics assessment strategy is based on the University Assessment Policy.
+Assessment in Sociology with Politics takes as its starting point the British Sociological Association's (BSA) "skills" set that requires students to be "critical thinker[s]," which in turn will make students more "marketable" when it comes to graduate employment (BSA, Discover Sociology).
+The Sociology with Politics curriculum links the latter premises with UW's Graduate Attributes to support students in becoming analytical, creative, problem solving, but also socially/politically responsible and critically reflective lifelong learners.
+Indeed, in empowering students to develop their own independent learning and research skills in the context of UW's Graduate Attributes, the Sociology with Politics team hopes to support graduates in becoming globally responsible, culturally aware, and attuned to the ethical impact of their decisions.
 In this way, we aim to ensure our graduates help transform communities and society for the better.
-The Sociology grade descriptors support development towards these attributes across Levels 4 to 6, particularly in relation to the development of evidenced-based arguments.
-At Level 4, assessments require that students aspire to demonstrate "evidence of a sustained, logical and well-substantiated argument, through effective synthesis of materials and insightful analysis"; at Level 5, assessments should aim to exhibit "significant ability to construct and sustain evidence-based arguments through excellent synthesis and critical interpretation of scholarly sociological sources and/or primary evidence"; and lastly, at Level 6, the culmination of the undergraduate learner journey, students must devise an "excellent constructed and substantiated argument, clearly explaining and synthesising complex ideas, viewpoints, and evidence to put together an outstanding analysis with well-developed reasoned judgement."
+The Sociology and Politics grade descriptors support development towards these attributes across Levels 4 to 6, particularly in relation to the development of evidenced-based arguments.
+At Level 4 (based on the Sociology grade descriptors), assessments require that students aspire to demonstrate "evidence of a sustained, logical and well-substantiated argument, through effective synthesis of materials and insightful analysis"; at Level 5, assessments should aim to exhibit "significant ability to construct and sustain evidence-based arguments through excellent synthesis and critical interpretation of scholarly sociological sources and/or primary evidence"; and lastly, at Level 6, the culmination of the undergraduate learner journey, students must devise an "excellent constructed and substantiated argument, clearly explaining and synthesising complex ideas, viewpoints, and evidence to put together an outstanding analysis with well-developed reasoned judgement."

-At Level 4 (first-year) Sociology students are given the opportunity early on to complete formative assessments in each of the mandatory Sociology modules.
+At Level 4 (first-year) Sociology with Politics students are given the opportunity early on to complete formative assessments in each of the mandatory Sociology with Politics modules.
 This enables them to practice writing, research and referencing skills in a supportive environment, with feedback providing encouragement and signposting towards appropriate support and Study Skills resources.
-In Sociology in Practice students complete a summative reflective autobiography, which asks them to plan their learner journey in Sociology and to identify an area of research interest and targeted career pathway.
-This module and its assessment supports students in beginning their undergraduate learner journey, understanding what it means to be socially responsible, and in developing graduate attributes and transferable employability skills.
-Similarly, Sociology: Approaching the Crisis includes a study-trip assessment based on a long-running annual visit to Parliament (London), which asks students to reflect on their trip and identify a House of Commons Library research briefing in analysing a contemporary crisis of sociological relevance.
+In Sociology in Practice students complete a summative reflective autobiography, which asks them to plan their learner journey in Sociology with Politics and to identify an area of research interest and targeted career pathway.
+This module and its assessment supports students in beginning their undergraduate learner journey, understanding what it means to be socially and politically responsible, and in developing graduate attributes and transferable employability skills.
+Similarly, Sociology: Approaching the Crisis includes a study-trip assessment based on a long-running annual visit to Parliament (London), which asks students to reflect on their trip and identify a House of Commons Library research briefing in analysing a contemporary crisis of sociological and/or political relevance.
+This assessment complements students' study in the module, Westminster Politics.